 Denigrating or childlike terms are often applied to elderly women, terms much less frequently used toward men.
 My friend mentioned that she is often targeted by high pressure salesmen whom she feels see her as an easy mark due to her age and being without a man to protect her.
 She had an assertive husband most of her adult life and now finds it difficult to stand up for herself.

 Somehow, men seem better at setting boundaries than women.
 Why is that?
 Is it inherent or simply taught to us as young children?
-Why can’t the bulk of women and even a lot of men be assertive, stand up for themselves?
+Why can’t the bulk of women and even a lot of men be assertive and stand up for themselves?
 What is the secret and how can we tap into it?
 I’ll venture a guess.

 Stop being invisible, people!
 It’s time to get tough.
 Imagine how you would like to be treated by everyone with whom you come in contact, and then refuse to accept anything less.
 The term “dissed” has become popular in recent times.
 It means disrespected, and people kill over being dissed.